dacadiou27/dacadiou27/README.md

 Check out my <a href="https://dacadiou27.github.io/index.html">Website</a>✨ or my <a href="https://www.linkedin.com/in/dany-cadiou/">LinkedIn</a> 💼

 ### My Passion for coding, technology and workflow development is driving this career shift.
-With my flexible technical skills covering web development, software development and SQL databases, I am committed to deliver robust coding for high quality software solutions which positively and meaningfully impact business development.
+With my flexible technical skills covering web development, software development and SQL databases, I am committed to deliver robust coding for high quality software solutions which positively and meaningfully impacts business development.
 <!--

 ### Hi there 👋